evaera/Aurora/README.md

 The `Effects` section is an exception to this system.
 If `Effects` is included as a Prop then that table will completely replace the `Effects` table from the definition, they will not be merged as with other sections.
 It is recommended to not override the `Effects` section, but rather override properties in the `Params` section, and then have your Effects in your Aura Definition be dynamic based on values from the Params.
 This can be seen in action under "Auras" below.

-* Note: Snapshot serialization currently acts differently from mirror serialization; snapshot serialization works per-section, whereas if an Aura is applied when a client is already connected it works per-property.
-This will definitely be changed to be per-property in the future so that there are no disagreements between clients.

 ##### Stacks and refreshes
 If an Aura is stackable and isn't at its `MaxStacks` value, then a new stack will be added to this Aura.
 This will fire the "AuraStackAdded" event instead of "AuraAdded".
 If the `ShouldAuraRefresh` property is true, then the old Aura is replaced with the new one (which implicitly also resets the duration to full).
 If `ShouldAuraRefresh` is false, then the old Aura is retained (which implicitly retains the same duration).